 Histologically-confirmed diagnosis of stage IV non-squamous non-small cell lung cancer (NSCLC).

 Have measurable disease based on Response Evaluation Criteria in Solid Tumors (RECIST) 1.1 within one month of first vaccine.
 Target lesions situated in a previously irradiated area are considered measurable if progression has been demonstrated in such lesions.

 Have completed 4 cycles of carboplatin, pemetrexed and pembrolizumab, without evidence of progressive disease.

 Have not received more than 2 cycles of maintenance pembrolizumab and pemetrexed and be a candidate for continuation of this therapy.

 At least 1 site of disease that could be biopsied during treatment.
 This site should not be a site that is used to determine measurable disease for efficacy purposes.
 Lesions that will be biopsied should not be on a previously irradiated area unless progression has been demonstrated in such lesions.

 Patients must be at least 28 days post systemic steroids prior to enrollment, unless this is a steroid administered concurrently with the pemetrexed.

 Patients must have Eastern Cooperative Oncology Group (ECOG) Performance Status Score of 0 or 1.

-Patients must have recovered from major infections and/or surgical procedures, and in the opinion of the investigator, not have any significant active concurrent medical illnesses precluding protocol treatment.
+Patients must have recovered from major infections and/or surgical procedures, and in the opinion of the co- principle investigator (PI), not have any significant active concurrent medical illnesses precluding protocol treatment.